-Interaction design and development of Transavia VUI on Google Home/Assistant
+Interaction design and development of Transavia Voice Assistant for flight booking experience on Google Home

 With our initial exploration of flight booking experience on Amazon Alexa, our client Transavia decided to move forward with us and explore new potential on Google Home and Google Assistant platform.
 Again, as a fast-paced and explorative project, within four weeks, I worked with creative consultant and strategist for concept development, worked closely with a solution developer to develop the first version of launch-ready service on Google Assistant.

 The service is approved by Google and is currently available for consumers.